CausaLM: Causal Model Explanation Through Counterfactual Language Models: Discussion and Conclusion

 Our approach requires making explicit assumptions about the world and generating hypotheses regarding the concepts driving the models' decisions.
 In order to estimate the impact of a given concept on a DNN, a world model, referred to as a \textit{causal graph} should first be designed.
 This causal graph depicts the concepts that generate the text that is fed to the DNN, and presents the relations between them.
 For each concept whose effect we estimated, we have hypothesized how a graph describing the data-generating process might look like, and have approximated its effect relying on this model of the world.
 In doing so, we have given the modeler a mechanism for explicitly stating her assumptions on the world and the data she is using.
 While these assumptions are always approximations and are bound to focus on a small number of variables, the alternative is not assumption-free.
 Indeed, whenever we wish to interpret a model, we are making assumptions on the data-generating process and on the world.
 Without controlling for confounders, we might end up estimating the effect of variables that are correlated with our \textit{treated concept}.
 Existing interpretation methods do not explicitly assume a world model, like we do with our causal graphs, but the variables and correlations are still there.

 Choosing the \textit{control concepts} is therefore crucial for estimating the true effect and not that of the confounder.
 Of course, different \textit{control concepts} will probably yield different estimations, and affect the decisions that rely on those interpretations.
 Using the sanity checks we provide in Section \ref{sec:results}, we have shown that it is possible to test if we have controlled for a given \textit{control concept}.
-However, without a world model, such as those presented in the causal graphs in Sections \ref{sec:motivation} and \ref{sec:tasks}, we would not know which concepts to control for in the first place.
+However, it is crucial to identify the treatment and control concepts and form a world model, such as those presented in the causal graphs in Sections \ref{sec:causal} and \ref{sec:tasks}, in order to think through the structure of the task and properly design a CausaLM (or another causal) explanation model.

-In Section \ref{subsec:alt-graph}, we have presented two cases where such world models induce causal graphs with parent concepts that cause other concepts.
+In Appendix B, we present two cases where such world models induce causal graphs with parent concepts that cause other concepts.
 In such cases, intervening on some concepts will induce a change in concepts that are caused by them, resulting in an estimation that computes both the direct effect of the concept and its effect on concepts which it causes.
 In areas such as medicine, the causal graph can be built with the assistance of a doctor that is aware of potential confounders and their relationship, but in NLP this is more of a challenge.
 In Section \ref{subsec:results-analysis} we have proposed several sanity checks that can help modelers understand if their intervention was successful, but in some cases an intervention on a specific concept is not possible.